 Advances in stem cell research and nerve cell regeneration give hope for greater recovery for people with spinal cord injuries.
 And new treatments are being investigated for people with long-standing spinal cord injuries.

 No one knows when new treatments will be available, but you can remain hopeful about the future of spinal cord research while living your life to the fullest today.

 Preparing for an appointment

-Traumatic spinal cord injuries are emergencies, and the person who's injured may not be able to participate in his or her care in the beginning.
+Traumatic spinal cord injuries are emergencies.
+People who are injured might not be able to participate in their care at first.

 What you can do